Monday 7th April

 The role of Marine Warranty Surveying in Decommissioning Heavy Lifting Operations

-Global Maritime will give an overview of the requirements and responsibilities of Marine Warranty Surveyors in decommissioning.
-This will investigate the interdependencies between the insurance underwriters, the operators and the heavy contractors.
+Global Maritime will give an overview of the requirements and responsibilities of

-The purpose of the presentation will be to demystify the role of marine warranty surveyors and identify the responsibility of quality management through engineering and delivery.
+the role of marine warranty surveyors and identify the responsibility

-Dorothy Standen/John Butler, Global Maritime, United Kingdom
+John Butler, Global Lead – Energy Transformation, Global Maritime, United Kingdom

 Lifting operations